SasankYadati/RL-Gridworld-and-CartPole/README.md

 ### Parameterized Policy

-Started with \sigma = 0.1 which didn't improve the policy much over time.
-Increased \sigma to 0.9 which helped sample from a wider distribution, and this resulted in finding better theta that results in near optimal return.
+Started with $\sigma = 0.1$ which didn't improve the policy much over time.
+Increased $\sigma$ to 0.9 which helped sample $\theta$ from a wider distribution, and this resulted in finding better $\theta$ that results in near optimal return.

 ![Performance using various sigma](/GridWorld/parameterize_policy_hill_search.png)